 When you’re driving around town in your car or truck, you usually have three mirrors to help you see what’s behind you: a rearview mirror inside the car and two side-view mirrors on either side of the vehicle.
 Normally, that’s all you need.
 When you’re towing a trailer, though, everything changes.

 Trailers are almost always wider than their towing vehicles, which means the trailer will block both side-view mirrors.
 Also, since the trailer is directly behind you, it will often completely block the rearview mirror.
 This leaves you totally blind behind you and on both sides all the way up to the front seat.
 It’s a dangerous situation — unless you get yourself a set of custom towing mirrors.

 These specialized mirrors extend farther from the side of your vehicle to provide a view along the sides of the trailer and behind it.
 The mirrors need to be custom-fitted to your existing mirrors, meet legal standards, and easily attach to your vehicles.
 There are multiple options, variations, and factors to consider.
-Read through this buying guide to analyze the merits of various custom towing mirrors and find a set that’s right for you.

 Step one is to determine what size custom towing mirror you need in order to be safe and legal.
-While each state has different laws and regulations, all of them agree on certain basics that are dictated by the width of the trailer you’re towing and it’s length.
+While each state has different laws and regulations, all of them agree on certain basics that are dictated by the width of the trailer you’re towing and its length.

 Some of the custom towing mirrors are temporary.
 In other words, they can be put on and taken off without any tools in a matter of minutes.
 Other mirrors, however, are designed to be permanent replacements for your existing side mirrors.